jancr/ppv/README.md

 This guide assumes that [pyenv](https://github.com/pyenv/pyenv) is installed

-**Note:** During development Anaconda3 (`anaconda3-2019.03`) was used, but it should also work with python 3.9.
+**Note:** During development Anaconda3 (`anaconda3-2019.03`) was used, but some of the packages of this project has changed major version, I would advice you to use python 3.9 if you want to use tool, to save yourself the headache you can read about in **Notes on Dependencies** towards the end of this README

 First let's install and use the anaconda python we used during development:

 ```
-pyenv install anaconda3-2019.03
+pyenv install 3.9.1
-pyenv global anaconda3-2019.03
+pyenv global 3.9.1
 ```

 **Package Install:**